FREQUENTLY ASKED QUESTIONS

 There are several options for handicap parking.
 Click on the FAQ for each venue for detailed information and the performance venues page for maps indicating handicap parking.

-How long are the performance?
+How long are the performances?

 Most ballets last around two hours, including a 15-minute intermission.
 Performances at Ruby Diamond Concert Hall offer refreshments for sale before the performance, as well as at intermission.
 We hope you’ll come early and enjoy the ambiance of the concert experience.
 We want you to have an enjoyable time!